enkidevs/curriculum/cpp/cpp-core/intro-to-cpp/what-is-cpp.md

 ```

-> Do not worry if you do not understand the code, we'll dive deeper later on.
+> Don't worry if you don't understand the code, we'll dive deeper later on.

 > 💬 Why are you interested in **C++**?
 >